hecrodjr/minecraft-scav-hunting/README.md

 3. **Starting Kit**:
    - Each player will receive **one shulker box** at the start of the event.
-   - All other items must be gathered in-game.
+   - The shulker box will include the following:
+      - leather armor of specific color (one item of color must be worn at all times)
+      - iron weapon and tool set
+      - beds
+      - pork chops
+      - arrows
+      - torches
+      - coal
+      - iron ingots

 4. **Timeframe**:
-   - The realm will be accessible daily from **8:00 PM to 12:00 AM** only.
+   - The realm will be accessible Monday through Thrusday from **8:00 PM to 11:59 PM** and Friday **8:00 PM** through Sunday **11:59PM**

 ## Scavenger Hunt Items
 ### Ranked Items with Point Values